- January 22, 2020

 For example, if you were driving your personal car to pick up a package at the store for your employer but decided to make a detour to your home after getting the package, you might not be able to claim damages from your employer.
-However, a car accident lawyer in LA says if you drove your vehicle directly to the store and directly back, there’s less gray area and it’s more likely you’d be able to recover compensation.
+However, a car accident lawyer says if you drove your vehicle directly to the store and directly back, there’s less gray area and it’s more likely you’d be able to recover compensation.

-Consult A Car Accident Lawyer in Los Angeles
+Consult A Car Accident Lawyer